FahadYousafMahar/Flexer/README.md

 ### To-Do
 - [X] Turn it into Chrome Extension.
 - [X] Add options for All Ratings.
-- [ ] Add Single-click option for submitting all feedbacks from any URL of Flex.
+- [ ] Add Single-click option for submittineedbacks from any URL of Flexg all feedbacks from any URL of Flex.